geneam0/ConnectFour/README.md

 # ConnectFour
 This is for a project from my Data Structures class.
-I added a terminal ConnectFour game with basic AI in Java I did in high school.
+I added a ConnectFour game with basic AI in Java I did in high school.

 # Java
 To play,